 Duration: 45 mins each way.
 Easy walking on paved road, gentle gradients.
 Very little shade on second half of walk.
 Take water!

-A gem of a walk along the slopes of the Serra Gelada nature reserve with an amazing panorama across the bay to Altea, round to the towering Peñon d’Ifach rock at Calpe.
+A gem of a walk along the slopes of the Serra Gelada nature reserve with an amazing panorama across the bay to Altea, and round to the towering Peñon d’Ifach rock at Calpe.
 You finish at the clifftop lighthouse (faro) of Albir, with vertigo-inducing views down to the rocks three hundred feet below.

 The Serra Gelada (rough translation, Frozen Mountain) might seem an odd kind of name for a peninsula regularly baked by 30-40˚C temperatures.
 But it came from fishermen out at sea who saw the cliffs bathed in moonlight and thought they looked rather like ice.
 Maybe after a nip or two of coñac…